RenderKit/embree/doc/src/compilation.md

 The following CMake options are only available under Windows:

 + `CMAKE_CONFIGURATION_TYPE`:  List of generated
   configurations.
-Default value is Debug;Release;RelWithDebInfo.
+The default value is Debug;Release;RelWithDebInfo.

 +  `USE_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library.
 This option is turned OFF by default.